 One small raspberry plant will expand to a large patch within a couple years.
 As it expands, you can either rip out the shoots on the periphery in order to maintain the plant in a small area, or allow the patch to expand.
 Do remember — as I didn’t — to increase the water as the raspberry patch expands.

 I keep my raspberry patches narrow enough such that I can easily reach berries on the interior.
 That ends up being no more than five feet wide.
-I maintain this width by periodically putting on a pair of gloves and ripping out shoots that sprout up outside of my invisible border.
+I maintain this width by periodically putting on a pair of gloves and ripping out shoots that sprout up outside of my invisible border or by mowing shoots that are out of bounds.

 Most people provide some kind of structure to support their raspberry plants, which makes harvesting and pruning easier.
 A common structure entails two posts with a crossbar or two on each, and then wires running between the crossbars.
 See a drawing of such a trellis system here.